priyanshu300305/ecosynth-nexus-portal/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- ## How can I deploy this project?

+Simply open (https://lovable.dev/projects/63e36586-47ff-4223-994c-56cb838c047b) and click on Share -> Publish.

+This project is deployed on vercel.

+## Can I connect a custom domain to my project?

+Yes it is!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.